supertestnet/hoard/README.md

 - [ ] Allow instant withdrawals to pre-approved destinations
 - [ ] Allow importing from export pdfs
 - [ ] Improve the user interface
-- [ ] When a utxo is withdrawn, remove its entry from vault.spendingKeys, vault.covenantKeys, vault.current_state, and vault.desired_state